rpgarner/u2_lesson_intro_to_state/README.md

 ## Setting State

-Now that our components are all set up properly, let's add some items to our `tasks` state.
+Let's add some items to our `tasks` state.
 Start by creating two functions in your `TodoList` component:

 ```js